Running a Charitable Company

 - the address of the company’s registered office

-- the company must state that it is a charity, e.g. ‘accepted as a charity for tax purposes by the Inland Revenue, ref no ...’ or 'Registered Charity Number: NIC________'
+- the company must state that it is a charity, 'Registered Charity Number: NIC________' or if not yet registered with CCNI but recognised by HMRC then continue to use ‘accepted as a charity for tax purposes by the Inland Revenue, ref no ...’

 If the address of the registered office of the company changes then all of the above must change as well as informing Companies House within 15 days of the change.
 The Charity Commission must also be informed asap.